pyranid/pyranid/README.md

 ### Direct Download

-If you don't use Maven, you can drop [pyranid-4.1.0.jar](https://repo1.maven.org/maven2/com/pyranid/pyranid/4.1.0/pyranid-4.1.0.jar) directly into your project.
-No other dependencies are required.
+For released builds, you can download the Pyranid jar directly from [Maven Central](https://repo1.maven.org/maven2/com/pyranid/pyranid/).
+No other dependencies are required by the core artifact.

 ## Configuration